v-pham/winfetch/README.md

 . \path\to\Write-SystemInformation.ps1
 ```

-I add it things to the 32-bit profile which in turn is sourced by my 64-bit profile because I like to keep both environments consistent and don't like to maintain two different `profile.ps1`.
+I prefer to add things to the 32-bit profile which in turn is sourced by my 64-bit profile because I like to keep both environments consistent and don't like to maintain two different `profile.ps1`.